Lygzounette/fastfibo/README.md

-# fastfibo
+# README

-Very fast algorithm to calculate some values of the Fibonacci series
+A very fast algorithm to calculate some values of the Fibonacci series.

+Rust and Python implementation *(very simple and not ready for use, because of a lack of precision during computing)*.